pulumi/docs/content/blog/introducing-kx/index.md

 Kubernetes users often joke about being “YAML architects.”

 Kubernetes YAML has been compared to an assembly language.
-We find this analogy to be particularly apt: it gives users complete control over the system, but it is closely tied to low-level implementation details.
+We find this analogy to be particularly apt: it gives users complete control over the system, although it is closely tied to low-level implementation details.

 Most Kubernetes applications require users to define several different resource